skim73/BlueMarbleGame/README.md

 JavaFX application of a Korean spin-off of Monopoly board game

 For now, this is only runnable via a professional Java IDE (I recommend IntelliJ since it's the IDE I used).
 This is runnable with just Java 1.8, which should have all JavaFX libraries included.
+If you plan to run this with JavaFX SDK 11+, make sure VM options have --module path "(DIRECTORY_TO_BlueMarbleGame_FOLDER)" --add-modules javafx.controls,javafx.media
+    (absolutely no space after that comma)

 # ABOUT BLUE MARBLE 부루마불
 "Blue Marble" (부루마불) is essentially the 1982 Korean spin-off of Monopoly, in which players travel around the board, buying properties around the world